Master these and you CAN successfully piece anything!

 Choose the quilt block patterns from the list:

-Each quilt block patterns page has cutting charts for several sizes, free, downloadable paper piecing patterns (if applicable), tips for easier piecing and instructions for cutting with directional fabrics.
+Each quilt block patterns page has cutting charts for several sizes, free, downloadable paper piecing patterns and/or templates—if applicable—tips for easier piecing and instructions for cutting with directional fabrics.

 Keep them close to you in your sewing room.
 Click here for help or troubleshooting when downloading.